What's in a Name?

 "but this happened so that the works of God might be displayed in him."

 Throughout my career, I have worked with people who suffer injury and disability.
-Physical and Occupational therapists work together to help patients reduce that disability in a society which values beauty, strength, high functional performance, emotional stability and financial independence.
+Physical and Occupational therapists work together to help patients reduce their disability in a society which values beauty, strength, high functional performance, emotional stability and financial independence.
 Christian churches that preach a prosperity gospel, including physical healing, imply that a lack of faith or spiritual inferiority prevents a person from being fully restored.
 A "gospel" that offers health and wealth is more appealing than the gospel that invites us to share in the sufferings of Christ.
 In truth, this teaching offers an excuse to diminish the value of and discriminate against a person with a disability.
 Suffering eventually comes to everyone as bodies fail with age.
 We can become bitter, or learn compassion and generosity of spirit through our own loss and pain so that the works of God can be displayed in us.
-I love the verses in 2 Corinthians 1: 3-5 that say,
+I love the verses in 2 Corinthians 1: 3-5 that read,

 Praise be to the God and Father of our Lord Jesus Christ,